-When I make cupcakes I prefer to use natural frosting rather than artificial food coloring, though when I do use coloring, I use Select Tea’s natural food coloring.
-In the gluten free halloween cupcakes picture below, note that the use of decorations was used for color, which can be used year after year.
-I’ve listed several links to different cupcake and cake recipe, along with frosting choices below.
+When I make cupcakes I prefer to use natural frosting rather than artificial food coloring, though when I do use coloring, I use Select Tea’s natural food coloring for non-baked/heated food.
+In the gluten free Halloween cupcakes pictured, decorations were used for color, which can be used year after year.
+I’ve listed several links to different cupcake and cake recipe, along with frosting choices.
 Enjoy and be creative!

 The main reason I created this recipe post is to give an example to those parents with kids new to the gluten-free diet.
 It’s bad enough children have to feel different, or even left out when they cannot consume gluten.
 Making their gluten free treats even more special than everyone else’s treats is the key to peer pressure.